StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 ## Drop an Iceberg database

-Similar to the internal databases of StarRocks, if you have the [DROP](../../administration/privilege_item.md#database) privilege on an Iceberg database, you can use the [DROP DATABASE](../../sql-reference/sql-statements/data-definition/DROP%20DATABASE.md) privilege to drop that database.
+Similar to the internal databases of StarRocks, if you have the [DROP](../../administration/privilege_item.md#database) privilege on an Iceberg database, you can use the [DROP DATABASE](../../sql-reference/sql-statements/data-definition/DROP%20DATABASE.md) statement to drop that database.
 This feature is supported from v3.1 onwards.
 You can only drop empty databases.

 > **NOTE**
 >
 > You can grant and revoke privileges by using [GRANT](../../sql-reference/sql-statements/account-management/GRANT.md) and [REVOKE](../../sql-reference/sql-statements/account-management/REVOKE.md).

-When you drop a database, the database's file path on your HDFS cluster or cloud storage will not be dropped along with the database.
+When you drop an Iceberg database, the database's file path on your HDFS cluster or cloud storage will not be dropped along with the database.

 ```SQL
 DROP DATABASE <database_name>;